GerbrichFerdinands/asreview-thesis/manuscript/manuscript/simulation_study_results.rst

 Datasets
 --------

-Datasets were collected from the fields of medicine (Cohen et al. 2006;
-Appenzeller‐Herzog et al. 2019), virology (Kwok et al. 2020), software engineering (Yu, Kraft, and Menzies 2018), behavioural public administration (Nagtegaal et al. 2019) and psychology (van de Schoot et al. 2017), to assess generalizability of the models across research contexts.
+Datasets were collected from the fields of medicine [1,2], virology [3], software engineering [4], behavioural public administration [5] and psychology [6], to assess generalizability of the models across research contexts.
 Datasets are available in the `ASReview systematic review datasets repository <https://github.com/asreview/systematic-review-datasets>`__.